Skip to main content

 Venv SnapshotCaptures and restores environment state for safe rollback

-Pipeline RegistryMaps pipeline IDs to their implementations and source plugins
+Pipeline RegistryMaps pipeline IDs to their implementations and source nodes

 Frontend Components